 Act II – The Blood of Her Enemies

 Oh man.
 After that stellar opening Act everyone is stoked.
 I mean wouldn’t you be?
 And the second one begins damn fine 30 years later.
 1959!
 The atomic bombs on Hiroshima and Nagasaki have thoroughly fucked up the Shadow Lands in an event known as La Madrino Tempesta; a permanent spirit storm (apparently that many people dying in the exact same instant is pretty heavy on the world of the dead).

 This entire adventure has a bit of a problem with its frequent use of downtime since your players have to tell you what they have been doing with their time but this is seldom arbitrated in a concrete enough matter for it to actually affect gameplay, meaning all the heavy lifting of making the character’s choices matter or, in White Wolf mode, making it FEEL as though it matters, is left to the GM.
-This is exacerbated by a prolonged turf-war with both the Patriarcas and later on the Children of Isaac (the PC elders) in that stretches into Act III.
-The problem is once again that since the domain is abstracted to a huge degree as well as the revenue generated therefrom, this turf war can only be modeled in the most abstract of ways, and any savy player will poke right through the deception.
-The man behind the curtain.
+This is exacerbated by a prolonged turf-war with both the Patriarcas and later on the Children of Isaac (the PC elders) that stretches into Act III.
+The problem is once again that since the domain is abstracted to a huge degree, as is the revenue generated from it, this turf war can only be played out in the most abstract of ways, and any savy player will poke right through the deception.
+The man behind the curtain stands revealed in full.